HP Developer Experience

 Goals

-HP's Internal Portal is a centralized hub for all tools, services, and resources available to employees.
-It's main goal is to facilitate peer connection and provide access to all HP resources to help employees complete their work efficiently and reduce rework across teams.
+HP's Internal Portal was concepted as a centralized hub for all tools, services, software, and resources available to employees.
+It's main goal was to facilitate peer connection and provide access to the resources that help employees complete their work efficiently and reduce rework across teams.
 Begun in 2019, it has grown to a company-wide initiative to better connect employees with the tools to help them succeed in their roles.

 Process